Stay Snatched

 • ½ cup sliced onions I used white onions.

-• ½ cup chopped green peppers
+• 1 cup sliced green and red bell peppers peppers

 • 3-4 pounds turkey legs